 When 4 minutes is up, give the surface of the grounds a little stir.
 We recommend 3 circular motions – just enough to sink the “crust” of grounds sat on top.
 Try not to agitate the grounds on bottom of the beaker too much.

 Now wait for a further 4-6 minutes (yes, we’re talking about up to 10 mins total brew time).
 This lets the sediment settle at the bottom of the beaker, and means the coffee has extracted properly.
 Don’t worry, the coffee won’t over-extract.
 Finally, the mind blowing bit.
-Pop the lid and plunder back on to the beaker and pour the coffee while holding on to the lid without plunging.
+Pop the lid and plunger back on to the beaker and pour the coffee while holding on to the lid without plunging.
 That’s right.
 No plunging!
 Serve all the coffee immediately.

 This cafetière brew guide is based on a technique by James Hoffmann.
 If you’re interested in finding out more head over to his blog Jimseven.